Chalarangelo/30-seconds-of-code/glossary/README.md

 WebAssembly (WA) is a web standard that defines an assembly-like text format and corresponding binary format for executalbe code in web pages.
 WebAssembly is meant to complement JavaScript and improve its performance to match native code performance.

+### Web Components

+Web Components are a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use on web pages and apps.
+Building custom components using these standards means that you can use them across modern browsers regardless of any JavaScript library or framework.

 ### WebGL